 London Met’s Multimedia Journalism BA degree provides you with skills for writing for online, TV and radio platforms.
 You’ll work in groups on news days and news weeks creating magazines, bulletins and podcasts to develop the skills used by journalists and establish your own online media presence.
 We’ll also teach you the techniques for gathering and telling stories, as well as the academic skills for analysing and creating arguments.
 Upon completion of the course, you’ll be equipped with a strong portfolio of skills, making you well prepared to enter the rapidly changing media marketplace.
-You can find out more about our students' experience studying journalism by taking a look at their Tumblr page.

 This undergraduate course offers a lively and professional introduction to the practices and ideas of multimedia journalism.
 By developing a range of writing techniques for different media outlets and covering breaking news, you’ll learn the skills necessary to succeed in the rapidly changing journalism industry.